AustinFarnsworth/movie-zone/README.md

 ## What is the use of this Repo

-This project demonstates the following
+This project is a ReactJS app that deomonstrates the following

 - Create React app
 - Communicating between parent and child component